fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 # Ray-tracing meshes in curved geometries

 I've recently refactored [some software](https://github.com/astro-group-bristol/GeodesicTracer.jl) I'm hoping to use to calculate reverberation lags around accreting black holes and X-ray binaries, which split up a monolithic project into more manageable packages.
 In specific, [AccretionGeometry.jl](https://github.com/astro-group-bristol/AccretionGeometry.jl) now handles all of the intersection calculations between geodesics and discs, but, also, _much more_.
-An intention has always been to later incorporate MHD simulations of accretion discs into the ray-tracer, to more accurately model light curves coming from accreting objects, which are commonly exported as some kind of mesh -- which means learning how to use mesh files in Julia.
+An intention has always been to later incorporate MHD simulations of accretion discs into the ray-tracer, to more accurately model light curves coming from accreting objects, which are commonly exported as some kind of mesh -- and so provides an excuse to learn how to use mesh files in Julia.

 ~~~
 <h2>Overview</h2>